 However, there are a few facts that can help you decide between the two.
 A VS1 diamond performs stunningly as long as the carat weight doesn’t go beyond 1.5.

-A diamond more than 1.5ct. will make the inclusions or blemishes easily visible due to its bigger size.
+A diamond more than 1.5ct.
+It will make the inclusions or blemishes easily visible due to their bigger size.
 Other than this particular situation, a VS1 diamond can look as enticing as a VVS1 diamond as long as it is eye clean.

-You can save the money and utilize it in getting a better color or cut grade!
+You can save money and utilize it to get a better color or cut grade!